-I get asked this all the time, “Do I have what it takes to start a business?”
-Some people have the current traits to be a successful entrepreneur.
+Qualities of successful businesswomen; some people have the current traits to be successful entrepreneurs.
 While everyone can learn the skills required to be a successful business owner.
-There are so many traits that create a more successful business and it comes down the leader of that company.
+There are so many traits that create a more successful business and it comes down to the leader of that company.
 I wanted to put together a list of qualities I find very important for women in today’s society and running a business.

 Well, what goes for runners goes for leaders running organizations.
 In business, progress does not move in straight lines.
 Whether it’s an executive, an entrepreneur, or a technologist, some innovator changes the game, and that which was thought to be unreachable becomes a benchmark, something for others to shoot for.
 That’s Roger Bannister’s true legacy and lesson for all of us who see the role of leadership as doing things that haven’t been done before.

-Here are some other common themes I find with successful business owners: creativity, humility, good work / life balance, self care, visionary, planner, strong support system, and continual learner.
-I didn’t say anything about grades in school, degree person has, or money currently available.
-Any entrepreneur knows that creating value and filling a need creatively will always find working capital and great team of people that have skills to fill needs of the company.
+Creativity, humility, good work/life balance, self-care, vision, planning, a strong support system, and continual learning.
+I didn’t say anything about grades in school, the degree a person has, or money currently available.
+Any entrepreneur knows that creating value and filling a need creatively will always find working capital and a great team of people who have the skills to fill the needs of the company.

-Look at yourself closely, do you have the traits required to be a successful business women in today’s midwifery realm?
+Look at yourself closely, do you have the traits required to be a successful business woman in today’s midwifery realm?
 Do you know where to learn and get the skills, resources, and talents to make your business thrive?
-We love to help new and established businesses create their strong foundation for triumph in today’s ever changing world!
+We love to help new and established businesses create their strong foundation for triumph in today’s ever-changing world!